cosmos/cosmos-sdk/docs/spec/staking/state.md

     QueueElem
-    Payout       Address       // account to pay out to Shares       rational.Rat  // amount of shares which are unbonding NewCandidate crypto.PubKey // validator to bond to after unbond }
+    Payout       Address       // account to pay out to Shares       rational.Rat  // amount of shares which are unbonding NewValidator crypto.PubKey // validator to bond to after unbond }
 ```